PruthviThakor/SensorDataGraph/backend/README.md

 ___

 ### POST /generate_data
-Randomly generates given number of data points for Sensor
+Randomly generates given number of data points for Sensor with 5 sec of interval between them

 **Parameters**